 To qualify for citizenship, applicants must fulfill one of the investment options below in addition to the following criteria:

-The Mount Cinnamon development is situated on a lush hillside on almost two miles of the Grand Anse beach, which is recognized by many as one of the most beautiful beaches in the world.
-The resort-hotel, looking towards the historic capital St. George’s, sets the tone for an irresistibly elegant, yet intimate, relaxed beach hideaway.
+The Mount Cinnamon Resort is situated on a lush hillside on almost two miles of the Grand Anse beach, which is recognized by many as one of the most beautiful beaches in the world.
+Looking towards the historic capital of St. George’s, the resort sets the tone for an irresistibly elegant, yet intimate, relaxed beach hideaway.
+An award-winning destination, Mount Cinnamon is the most successful development under Grenada’s Citizenship by Investment Program, having attracted more than 80 per cent of all investment applications.
+Comprising 22 gorgeous, privately owned villas on 23 acres of freehold land, Mount Cinnamon is currently adding 250 new residences as well as new luxury facilities thanks to the CBI Program.
+Investors may sojourn at the resort for a period of 10 days per calendar year.

 Applicants must invest a minimum of US$350,000, which must be maintained for a minimum of four years.
+This reduced investment amount means our valued investors take on less risk.
 The minimum amount includes the main applicant, main applicant’s spouse and two qualifying dependents.
 An extra US$25,000 is required for each additional dependent.
+Note that where an application includes an eligible parent not exceeding the age of fifty-five years, an additional contribution of USD 50,000 will be required to be made with the post approval contribution.
+Where an application includes an eligible sibling, an additional contribution of USD 75,000 will be required to be made with the post approval contribution.

 The opportunity to own shares of Mount Cinnamon is an invitation to become a citizen of Grenada, begin a long and fruitful relationship with the island and its culture, and contribute to its future.

-Applicants may donate a minimum of US$200,000 to Grenada’s National Transformation Fund.
-The minimum amount includes the main applicant, main applicant’s spouse and two qualifying dependents.
+Applicants may donate a minimum of US$150,000 to Grenada’s National Transformation Fund.
+The minimum amount covers the main applicant only.
+For a family of up-to four people, the requirement is set at US$200,000.
 An extra donation of US$25,000 is required for each additional dependent.

 Updated yearly, the Arton Index is an overall assessment and comparative benchmark of the country and its investment program.